aahadi/aahadi/README.md

 <h4 style="color:blue"> My Data Science Journey </h4>

 I started playing around with data in a methodological manner for the first time in 2011 and as a casual academic (and a student of Master of Information Technology) in Sydney.
 As a lab assistant, my job was to read student answers from A4 papers and type them in a Microsof Excel sheet but in a csv format.
 My employer Raymond Lister, which later became one of the most influential figures of my life, wanted these files in csv format.
 Later on I learnt how to upload the data into the database, and run SQL statements to access the data.
 I could see all the data in one place which stroke me as both fascinating and concerning at the same time.
 It was fascinating because now I could see how quick and easy one can get their hands on subsets of data using a simple SQL select statement.
-It was concerning for two reasons:

-1. The analysis that Raymond did was mostly based on a bin

-2.

-Let me go back a little bit.
+It was concerning because we were no longer looking at students on an individual basis.
+We had started looking at students as members of different data point groups.

 <br><br>